-At The Spitz Law Firm, LLC, our employment lawyers have dedicated ourselves to helping current and former employees who have been subjected to unwelcomed sexual harassment by a supervisor, boss, manager, or co-worker.
+At Spitz, The Employee’s Law Firm, our employment lawyers have dedicated ourselves to helping current and former employees who have been subjected to unwelcomed sexual harassment by a supervisor, boss, manager, or co-worker.

 Sexual harassment is a form of gender discrimination that violates Title VII of the Civil Rights Act of 1964.
 Title VII applies to employers with 15 or more employees, including state and local governments.
 It also applies to employment agencies and to labor organizations, as well as to the federal government.
 Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature constitute sexual harassment when this conduct explicitly or implicitly affects an individual’s employment, unreasonably interferes with an individual’s work performance, or creates an intimidating, hostile, or offensive work environment.

 One form of sexual harassment in the workplace is known as “hostile work environment” sexual harassment.
 To establish such a claim, a plaintiff must establish (1) membership in the protected class (2) unwelcome harassment in the form of sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature (3) because of sex (4) that had the purpose or effect of unreasonably interfering with the employee’s work performance or creating an intimidating, hostile, or offensive work environment (5) and the existence of respondeat superior liability.